backdrop-contrib/slick/README.txt

 These will be available at Manage display field format, and Views UI.

-To store optionsets in code for versioning and performance, use CTools Bulk exporter or Features.
+To store optionsets in code for versioning and performance, use CTools Bulk exporter, or Features.
 And revert it via UI to Default to avoid database lookup.